 (j) Containers.
 When required by the department, the operations plan must describe how the facility will clean and manage all containers at the facility.

 (k) Vehicles.
-When required by the department, the Operations Plan must describe how all vehicles and devices operated by facility will be maintained and operated to prevent leaking, or spilling of feedstocks or finished compost, biogas, digestate or other products or materials while in transit.
+When required by the department, the Operations Plan must describe how all vehicles and devices operated by the facility will be maintained and operated to prevent leaking, or spilling of feedstocks or finished compost, biogas, digestate or other products or materials while in transit.

 (l) Truck Covers.
 When required by the department, the Operations Plan must describe how the facility will notify all incoming feedstock haulers that trucks must be covered or suitably cross-tied to prevent any load loss during shipment.